 March 24, 2021 Posted In Car Accidents

-After a car accident, determining fault can be difficult when it is a multi-car pileup.
+After a car accident in San Bernardino, determining fault can be difficult when it is a multi-car pileup.
 It’s easy to point fingers, and drivers who are at-fault will seldom admit responsibility.
 Oftentimes, more than one driver will be liable, but there are significant factors that will determine that.

 The individual who was driving the last car is generally considered responsible for causing the multi-vehicle accident and can be liable for all other accident victims’ injuries and property damage.
 However, if there is a sudden stop by the front or middle car, California’s rule of comparative negligence can be argued, but more on that later.

 The driver of the middle vehicle will typically be at least partially responsible for the damage to the front car, even if the last car forced them to crash.
 The middle vehicle will pursue a claim against the last car for damages.
 If the driver in the back can prove he or she did not have enough time to react to the middle vehicle, the driver in the middle vehicle may be held responsible for the accident.

 In general, the front car is not held liable in a multi-car accident.
 However, there may be an instance in which the middle car can prove the front car suddenly slammed on their brakes to avoid a collision and was subsequently rear-ended.
 Then the rule of comparative negligence may distribute liability differently.